chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 projects: []
 ---

-Inspired by the end-of-year reviews of [Michael Ekstrand](https://md.ekstrandom.net/blog/2023/12/2023) and [Matt Kelly](https://log.lab.matkelly.com/year-in-review-2023), I gave it a go for myself too last year.
-And here is my new end-of-year review for 2024.
+Inspired by the end-of-year reviews of [Michael Ekstrand](https://md.ekstrandom.net/blog/2023/12/2023) and [Matt Kelly](https://log.lab.matkelly.com/year-in-review-2023), I gave it a go for myself too last year.---And here is my end-of-year review for 2024.

 Again, it has been a pretty full year with many ups---yet, also downs.

 ## My personal highlights
-- 2 times at Dagstuhl, spending the evenings in the music room 🎶🙂
+- 2 times at Dagstuhl---spending the evenings in the music room with my beloved music-RecSys friends 🎶🙂
 - From my home country, I traveled for work to Belgium, France, Germany, Italy, and The Netherlands.
-Particularly nice: 2 weeks in sunny Bari, Italy, in autumn.
+Particularly nice: 2 weeks in sunny Bari in autumn.
 - The collaboration with [Andrés Ferraro](https://scholar.google.com/citations?user=WQglBowAAAAJ) on on bias mitigation in music recommender systems is growing big.
 We have joined forces with [Michael Ekstrand](http://md.ekstrandom.net) and Samira Vaez Barenji.
 Stay tuned! 💪
+- Giving a talk at the big stage of Teatro Petruzzelli was an incomparable experience for me.
+I mean, on a big (!) stage in a beautiful, venerable theater, full of people, even people sitting on the balconies of the theater!

 ## Publications